 4. Passengers must obtain an airport entry authorization before disembarking.

-5. Passengers are subject to a COVID-19 PCR test upon arrival at their own expense.
+5. Passengers are subject to a COVID-19 PCR test upon arrival.

 6. Airline crew are subject to quarantine until their next flight.

 Detailed Tourist Information

 All travellers entering Venezuela must have a negative COVID-19 PCR test performed within 48 hours of boarding their incoming flight.
 All individuals will be subjected to a COVID-19 test at port of entry to be administered by local health authorities.
 If you test positive for COVID-19, quarantine at a state-designated facility is compulsory.